terryhill89/deep-learning-challenge/README.md

 ![4](https://github.com/terryhill89/deep-learning-challenge/assets/112741203/eb0f7535-4d26-445c-ab58-b42635ed105e)

 ### Summary:
 Our Goal was to develop a deep learning model to predict the success of applicants for funding by the nonprofit foundation *Alphabet Soup*.
 We performed data preprocessing, compiled, trained, evaluated and munipulated multiple models to achieve the best performance.
 On the whole, while the model never reached the target accuracy of 75%, it did come quite close at 73% for the best iteration.
-The Best model used was the final optimization was Automated Tuning Approach none of the other attempted models came close to the desired performance threshold.
+The Best model used for the final optimization was Automated Tuning Approach none of the other attempted models came close to the desired performance threshold.